-- Spectralite (thiourea dioxide) can be unpleasant.
+- Thiourea Dioxide can be unpleasant.
 Handle it carefully and do not inhale it.
 Working outdoors and carefully measuring with spoons will help.
 Be cautious if there is a breeze, as the powder becomes airborne easily.
 This chemical can ignite, so keep it away from sparks, fire etc. Store in a labelled covered dark glass jar away from children or other unsuspecting people or pets.

 - Indigo powder adheres to your skin.
 Wear rubber gloves and old clothes.

 - If you find that your indigo dyed material seems to have the colour rubbing or “crocking” off, the fabric did not have the indigo attached well.
 Your alkali bath may have been too weak to dissolve the indigo completely, or the fibre itself may not have been ready for the indigo vat; it should be well-wetted but not dripping wet.
 Soak the yarn, fibre, fabric for 30 minutes in warm water, then gently squeeze out the excess water and let it drip through a colander for another 5-10 minutes.
 Then it is wet-damp but not dripping.